-KB Cabinets has opened a new showroom in the historic building located at 206 NE 80th Ave.
+KB Cabinets opened a new showroom in the historic building located at 206 NE 80th Ave.
 This new location represents an expansion of a 40-year-old family business.
 Carol Swanson-Petterson and her husband, Ross Petterson, operate KB Cabinets in the Bay Area of California.
-KB Cabinets’ new Portland location is being run by their daughter in-law, Maria Petterson.
+KB Cabinets’ new Portland location is run by their daughter-in-law, Maria Petterson.

-Carol Swanson-Petterson is a NKBA Certified Kitchen Designer® (CKD).
+Carol Swanson-Petterson is an NKBA Certified Kitchen Designer® (CKD).
 She travels to the region frequently to ensure that the Portland projects receive the same attention as her California clients.
 The new showroom features many varieties of cabinetry with different construction types and integrated organizers.
-Currently they have just the one kitchen style on display, but will soon add display cabinetry that features modern design.
+Currently, they have just one kitchen style on display but will soon add display cabinetry that features a modern design.

-Effective Kitchen and bathroom design depends on custom cabinetry that fits into a remodel exactly as called for.
+Effective kitchen and bathroom design depend on custom cabinetry that fits into a remodel precisely as called for.
 KB Cabinets works with a variety of cabinet makers to deliver a custom fit solution.
 The challenge with older homes is navigating spatial constraints.
 “It can be more of a puzzle than a blank canvas,” said Maria Petterson.
-They take care to consider the original influences of the home, while honoring what the client wants for the space.
+They take care to consider the home’s original influences while honoring what the client wants for the room.

 Portland’s many older homes and a renovation culture was an attraction for opening here, explained Maria Petterson.
 Additionally, family ties to Portland also a factor in this decision.
 Carol Swanson-Petterson and Ross Petterson have two children.
 Both children started families and made homes in Portland.
 That shifted the family center to the region, and as the family business grew, Portland was the logical location.

-When choosing a showroom, KB Cabinets was looking for a property to own outwrite.
-They wanted to make a long term investment in the business.
+When choosing a showroom, KB Cabinets was looking for a property to own instead of leasing.
+They wanted to make a long-term investment in the business.
 After seeing the property on NE 80th, Montavilla became the only choice.
-“This gem came on the market and we all instantly fell in love with it.
+“This gem came on the market, and we all instantly fell in love with it.
 It was definitely a project.”
 Said Maria Petterson.
 “We did the best we could to honor the history of the building.”

 Details about the storefront before 1930 are less definitive.
-Researcher with Montavilla News, Crossett Freilinger, has found some hints.
+A researcher with Montavilla News, Crossett Freilinger, has found some hints.
 In a photograph from the Oregon Historical Society (OHS), men pose inside a delivery wagon labeled G.W.
 Farrier Wood Co.
-The wagon is parked in front of, what looks to be, the building at 206 NE 80th.
-The Sanborn Fire Insurance Map from 1909, shows that building labeled as “Plumbing.”
-A Montavilla plumber by the name of G.W.
+The wagon is parked in front of what looks to be the building at 206 NE 80th.
+The Sanborn Fire Insurance Map from 1909 shows that building labeled as “Plumbing.”
+A Montavilla plumber named G.W.
 Farrier was involved in a 1905 lawsuit over an unpaid bill.
 His name on the wagon and the maps Plumbing designation, lending credibility that the OHS image was featuring 206 NE 80th Ave.
 This also affirms the store once functioned as a plumbers office or store.
-Details of the lawsuit appeared in the Morning Oregonian‘s October 25th 1905 issue, just a year after the building was constructed.
-A 1914 article in the Morning Oregonian, list G.W.
+Details of the lawsuit appeared in the Morning Oregonian‘s October 25th, 1905 issue, just a year after the building’s construction.
+A 1914 article in the Morning Oregonian list G.W.
 Farrier as owning a Montavilla woodyard.
-That should set the date of the OHS image around 1914 and would suggest that G.W.
-Farrier transitioned his business towards other building supplies, beyond plumbing.
+That should set the OHS image’s date around 1914 and suggests that G.W.
+Farrier transitioned his business towards other building supplies beyond plumbing.

 With such a long history of housing Montavilla businesses, it is fitting that this building has been saved and will continue as a business location.
-KB Cabinets had hoped for a more public opening following the remodel but the pandemic canceled those plans.
-The showroom is open by appointment only, however they would welcome visits if they have the shades open and are not with another client.
+KB Cabinets had hoped for a more public opening following the remodel, but the pandemic canceled those plans.
+The showroom is open by appointment only.
+However, they would welcome visits if they have the shades open and are not with another client.
 Because they will not keep regular hours, appointments remain the best way to work with KB Cabinets.
-Maria Petterson said they are considering a small opening event in the summer, if it feels like they can do it safely.
+Maria Petterson said they are considering a small opening event in the summer if they can safely hold an event.